Explore the comparison of top Massive Open Online Course (MOOC) platforms and the things they share that helped them succeed.

 The creation of such a multifaceted product may be a thorny and winding path if certain vital stages are skipped.
 Let’s look at the right sequence of steps that should be completed to make the entire journey seamless and obtain a high-quality MOOC in the upshot.

 If you want to know how to create an online education website like Udemy, explore the stage where everything starts.
 At this point, you don’t require the involvement of a software vendor; hence, it’s a pure pre-development stage where you will have to test the water before starting the project.
 The most important aspects to consider:

 Research.
 This type of research is less thorough than the one conducted by business analysts and UX designers.
 However, it’s necessary to explore the niche that you are planning to enter with your e-learning platform, whether the courses will be solely for a narrow target audience or ones covering multiple areas.
 Having chosen a particular area in e-learning, it will be easier to analyze the target audience and their needs and your direct competitors in this segment.

 Functionality.
 It’s important to determine at least the approximate functionality of your product so that you can deliver your idea to the chosen software development company more accurately.

 Monetization strategy.
 It’s also vital to figure out the business model (e.g., subscription plans, freemium, donation-based, etc.) beforehand since it will not only define the way you will generate revenue but can also impact the functionality.

 Contributors and content.
 The same applies to the sources of your learning materials, which should be defined before the actual development since it impacts design and functionality as well.

 Stage 1: Discovery and Business Analysis

-At this stage, the chosen software vendor comes into play.
+At this stage, the chosen educational software company comes into play.
 At Aimprosoft, we can assist you with e-learning platform development from the very first stage of its creation.
 In case you turn to our services with a mere idea, without requirements specification, wireframes, and previously conducted BA, we offer the following services at the discovery stage:

 design project strategy